Samsung/tizen-docs/docs/application/dotnet/guides/multimedia/webrtc.md

 You can get the statistics information of the WebRTC.

-1. To get statistics information, use the `WebRTC.GetStatistics()`.
-This method is possible in the `WebRTCState.Playing` state.:
+1. To get statistics information, use the `GetStatistics()`.
+This method is possible in the `WebRTCState.Playing` state:
     ```csharp
     ...
     // WebRTCState is changed to Playing